Glimmers of hope seen at talks as Russia's onslaught goes on

 Another source of dispute is the status of Crimea, which was seized and annexed by Russia in 2014, and the separatist-held Donbas region in eastern Ukraine, which Russia recognizes as independent.
 Ukraine considers both part of its territory.

-Biden has resisted Zelenskyy’s requests to send warplanes to Ukraine or establish a no-fly zone over the country because of the danger of triggering a direct war between the U.S. and Russia.
+President Joe Biden has resisted Zelenskyy’s requests to send warplanes to Ukraine or establish a no-fly zone over the country because of the danger of triggering war between the U.S. and Russia.

-The fighting has sent more than 3 million people fleeing the country, by the United Nations’ estimate.
-The U.N. reported that 726 civilians have been confirmed killed but that the real number is higher.
+The fighting has sent more than 3 million people fleeing Ukraine, by the United Nations’ estimate.
+The U.N. reported that over 700 civilians have been confirmed killed but that the real number is higher.

 The head of the International Committee of the Red Cross, Peter Maurer, arrived in Ukraine to try to obtain greater access for aid groups and increased protection of civilians.